 No shoes!

 You must take off your shoes when you visit a house.
 No Koreans wear shoes inside of a residence!
 This rule includes a Buddhist temple, a guest house, or a shared accommodation.
 You can wear indoor slippers or house shoes.
-Just not walk around in the same shoes you wore outside!
+But do not walk around in the same shoes you wore outside!

 No tip culture

 Guess what!
 There is no tip culture in Korea.
 (I really miss this part!)
 The price you see from the menu board is the price you will pay at the end!
 It already includes tax and service fees, so you don't have to pay extra tips!
-Also, there is a controversy going on that getting tips in Korea may be illegal due to the transparency of prices.
-So, even if you want to pay tips, people may refuse it.
-Refusing your tips is not an act of disrespect!

 In public transportation